Aminah09/WAD/README.md

 #### b.
 Write a JavaScript Program to get the user registration data and push to array/local storage with AJAX POST method and data list in new page.

 ### Assignment 2
+#### a.
+Create version control account on GitHub and using Git commandsto create repository and push your code to GitHub.